anarkiwi/sid-wizard/README.md

 ```
  ^ SW in SYNC MODE (NMI SYNC) ^

-To make up for the missing border sprites,a playback status window is
+To make up for the missing border sprites, a playback status window is
 displayed over the instrument window - showing SID WF registers, the
 posistion in the current pattern, currently playing instruments,
 the channel 3 oscilloscope, and the pulswewidth-/filter bars.